 Mr. Houle is a Chartered Accountant and a graduate of l’Ecole des Hautes Etudes Commerciales (“HEC”) in Montreal.
 He also has a Master of Business Administration in business and international finance from McGill University in Montreal.

 In 1996 he started his career at de Havilland Canada as a Stress Engineer working on Global Express, Q400 and Challenger 300 certification programs.
 Through diverse roles at Bombardier, Embraer, GA Telesis and Universal Asset Management, his experience covers operations, support services, deal origination and asset placement as well as end of life asset disassembly services.

-Helen Kotsovos, Director – Financing at Air Canada, has been part of Air Canada’s Treasury Group since 1997.
+Helen joined Air Canada in 1992 and has been part of the Company’s Treasury Group since 1997.
 Helen is involved in all corporate financing activities at Air Canada, with the primary focus being aircraft financing and diversifying and expanding the Company’s funding base.
 Helen is currently working on financing plans for Air Canada’s Boeing 737 Max aircraft.In regard to its Boeing 787 order, the Company has now taken delivery of 35 of its 37 Boeing 787 aircraft, with two remaining for next year.

-Helen Kotsovos holds a Masters in Business Administration from Concordia University (Montreal) and a Bachelors of Commerce in Finance/International Business from McGill University (Montreal).
+Helen Kotsovos holds a Master’s degree in Business Administration from Concordia University (Montreal) and a Bachelor’s of Commerce degree in Finance/International Business from McGill University (Montreal).

 Blake, Cassels & Graydon LLP